Skip to Main Content

 • how to benchmark yourself against other academics.

 • the rate of citations varies between disciplines.
-Metrics are meaningless in isolation, so provide a legion of the metrics that you present, and try to provide a short statement that indicates the meaning and context of the metrics.
+Metrics are meaningless in isolation, so provide a range of metrics and try to include a short statement that indicates the meaning and context of the metrics.

 Tips for Grant Writing